 Langer still in command at Senior Players

-It hardly looked like Langer was bothered while moving to 15-under 195 through 54 holes at an event where he has five top-10 finishes but no victories.
-The two-time Masters hit 10 of 14 fairways and shot a 4-under 31 on the back nine to regain control after briefly losing the lead to Perry.
+Langer was at 15-under 195 through 54 holes in the third Champions Tour major of the season, where he has five top-10 finishes but no victories.
+The two-time Masters champion shook off a slow start with a 4-under 31 on the back nine.

 Russ Cochran, Joe Durant and Bill Glasson were four back.
-Cochran had a 63, the low round of the day.
+Cochran had a 63, the low round of the day at Fox Chapel.
 Durant shot 67, and Glasson had a 68.

 Jeff Sluman was at 10 under following a 64 as the field began to spread out behind Langer.

-While Langer's driver was just fine when he walked to the first tee on Saturday, everything else in his game looked shaky early on.
-The 56-year-old German three-putted the first hole for bogey and couldn't get up and down for par from a greenside bunker on the fifth.
+After some extra time on the range making sure everything was OK, the driver turned out to be fine.
+Early on in his round, it was everything else in Langer’s game that was shaky.
+The German three-putted the first hole for bogey and couldn’t get up and down for par from a greenside bunker on the fifth.

 Langer has been one of the most dominant players on the Champions Tour since making his debut in 2007.
 He has won 20 times since turning 50, including the Senior British Open and the U.S. Senior Open in 2010.
 He has challenged frequently at the Senior Players, where he’s never finished worse than 13th in six starts, including a tie for eighth behind Perry last June.